 - Manage stress: the main trigger of bruxism is stress.
 Of course, stress can’t be avoided entirely.
 But relaxation techniques like autogenic training or yoga can help you to better handle stressful situations.
 Sports such as running, swimming, and boxing are an excellent way to free yourself from tension and stress.

 - Avoid parafunctional habits: avoid chewing fingernails, pens, and gum because they can promote teeth grinding.

 - Avoid tobacco and drinks that contain alcohol and caffeine: drinks such as coffee, soda, and energy drinks stimulate the nervous system and can promote teeth grinding.

-- Eat food rich in calcium and magnesium: calcium and magnesium are important minerals for the health of nervous system and muscles function.
+- Eat food rich in calcium and magnesium: calcium and magnesium are important minerals for the health of the nervous system and muscles function.
 You can find magnesium in great leafy vegetables.
 Any deficiency in these minerals can cause muscle spasm and tension.

 - Manage your medications: if you develop teeth grinding as a side effect of some medications, visit your physician to change the medication or the dosage.